About the LIFE Center

 Genetic Counseling: A Team Approach

 The LIFE Center and HOPE program are directed by Dr. Deborah Toppmeyer, and include a group of specialists who provide comprehensive care to families and individuals concerned about their risks of developing cancer.
-Your multidisciplinary team may include a genetic counselor, medical oncologist, surgical oncologist, gynecologist, clinical psychologist, and/or social worker.
+Your multidisciplinary team may include a genetic counselor, medical oncologist, surgical oncologist, gynecologist, and/or social worker.
 With the multiple perspectives of a multidisciplinary team, the HOPE program is able to address many of the unique needs of high-risk cancer patients and families.

 Who can benefit from a consultation?